 Because caffeine crosses the placenta and is also associated with decreased growth of the fetus during pregnancy, this study is significant.
 In summary, the study recommended that pregnant women not exceed an intake of more than 200 mg of caffeine per day, which is approximately 2-3 cups of black coffee.

-Amount of Caffeine In Coffee And Other Drinks
+Caffeine in Coffee Vs Other Drinks Guide Chart

-You can check on individual packages as amounts of caffeine can greatly vary from product to product, but as a very general guideline, these are common amounts of caffeine in familiar products:
+The following Caffeine amount vs other drinks chart below will give you a way of comparing coffee to other caffeinated beverages.
+You can also check on individual packages as amounts of caffeine can greatly vary from product to product, but as a very general guideline, these are common amounts of caffeine in familiar products

 |Coffee and Other Drinks||Size||Caffeine Content|